The Model Description Language (MDL) is a data driven language for

 Parameters

-must be specified directly afterNAME
+unsorted. sorted or unsorted must be specified

-and before all specifying element identifiers.branch BR
+directly after NAME and before all specifying element

-Specifies the branch number to which subsequently defined element identifiers will be assigned.
-The default branch is 1.
+Specifies the branch number to which subsequently defined element

-remains active until a new branch is specified orend
+remains active until a new branch is specified or end

 Copies all element identifiers found in an existing element set

-to the current set.epatch IDENT
+NAME1 to the current set.

-Copies all elements identifiers defined for the existing epatch with identifier
+Copies all elements identifiers defined for the existing

-List of external element identifiers specified one by one and/or sequences
+List of external element identifiers specified one by one and/or

 Note

-Duplicates in the list are ignored when total volume, total mass, and the center of mass of an element set are computed.
+Duplicates in the list are ignored when total volume, total mass,

-defines a list assigning face number to elements, creating
+faceset defines a list assigning face number to elements, creating

-) of a specific branch. elementid
+pairs (elementid, faceid) of a specific branch. elementid

-is the external element identifier and FX
+is the external element identifier and FX the face identifier (see

 below).
-The list is identified by the NAME
+The list is identified by the NAME of the set (a string

 not exceeding 40 characters).
 Note hat face sets are not defined for